davisonaudio/HapticInstrumentWorkshop/README.md

 - 1x USB A to micro USB cable

 # Getting Started
+The Teensy 4.0 will come preloaded with the required firmware and mounted with its headers onto the top of the amplifier board.

 # Hacking the Hardware

+It is unlikely that the PCB is something that we be modified as part of this study.
+For those with sufficient electronics knowledge, however, the design files (schematic and PCB PDFs along with KiCAD files) can be found in the hardware folder of this repo.

 # Hacking the Example Software